 - If you’ve only missed the target by a narrow margin, you might be able to cover the difference with bonus ATAR points (AKA rank adjustments).

 - If that’s still not quite enough, consider alternative pathways to get to your degree.
-This might mean completing bridging studies or starting in a degree you can access with a lower ATAR and transferring to your preferred degree after a year.
+This might mean completing bridging studies or taking a tertiary studies pathway (starting in a degree you can access with a lower ATAR and transferring to your preferred degree after a year).

 Can I get into uni without an ATAR?

 If you’ve changed your mind about university after studying Year 12 subjects that don’t provide you with an ATAR, don’t panic.
-There are alternate pathways available to you.
+There are non-ATAR pathways available to you.

 Learn more about getting into uni without an ATAR